-Prescription Drugs - Medicines that are dispensed and administered to a Covered Person during an Inpatient confinement, during a Physician's office visit, or as part of a Home Health Care or Hospice care program.
+Prescription Drugs - Medicines that are dispensed and administered to a Covered Person during Inpatient services, during a Physician's office visit, or as part of a Home Health Care or Hospice care program.

 Other Outpatient drugs (i.e., pharmacy purchases) are covered through a separate program.
 See the Prescription Drug Program for additional information.